 Sullivan \cite{Sullivan} proposed the following variation of Seymour's conjecture. \begin{conjecture} Every oriented graph has a vertex $u$ (called a {\em Sullivan vertex}, in what follows) such that $|N^{++}(u)| \geq |N^-(u)|$. \end{conjecture} Note that this conjecture also implies the same special case of Conjecture \ref{CHC} just as Seymour's conjecture does.
 Also note that the two conjectures coincide for Euler oriented graphs.
-Thus, it is possible that in general the two conjectures are of somewhat ``equal difficulty.''
+Thus, it is possible that in general the two conjectures are of somewhat ``equal difficulty''.

-It seems that not much is known on Sullivan's conjecture (we have not found any publications with nontrivial results on the conjecture).
+It seems that \AZ{there are only a few results on} Sullivan's conjecture (\AZ{Sullivan's conjecture was confirmed for local tournaments, bipartite tournaments, and quasi-transitive digraphs in \cite{LL, LS1,LS2}}).
 In this paper, we present several results on Sullivan's conjecture proving the conjecture for tournaments, planar oriented graphs, some families of oriented split graphs, and almost all oriented graphs.
 We also prove that Seymour's conjecture holds for some families of oriented split graphs (defined in the next section).

 Let us conclude this section with two simple results on Sullivan's conjecture and a brief discussion on the content of the other sections.

 A {\em tournament} is an orientation of a complete graph.
 We say that a vertex $u$ of a digraph $D=(V,A)$ is a {\em 2-king} if $V=\{x\}\cup N^+(u)\cup N^{++}(u).$ It is well-known and it is easy to prove that every tournament has a 2-king, see, e.g., \cite{Moon,BJH} for a proof.
 Note that $N^-(v)\subseteq N^{++}(v)$ for every 2-king $v$ of $V$ and hence the following holds. \begin{prop} Every 2-king $v$ in an oriented graph is a Sullivan vertex.
 In particular, every tournament has a Sullivan vertex. \end{prop} As one can see the proof of Sullivan's conjecture for tournaments is much easier than Seymour's conjecture for tournaments \cite{Fisher,HT}.